 There’s nothing more seasonal than vin chaud, a festive winter drink.
 This delicious hot spicy wine is served at Christmas markets and bars all over France during the winter.

-Vin chaud exists in varying forms in many parts of the world, with local modifications depending on regional produce.
-It’s perhaps most well-known as the German/Austrian version glühwein, or British mulled wine.
-In Scandinavia it’s called glögg or gløgg and in Italy vin brulé.
-Bulgaria, Czech Republic, Poland, Serbia, the Baltic States, Romania, Croatia and Hungary all make their own hot wines with similar spices as do Brazil, Chile and Canada.
+Bulgaria, Czech Republic, Poland, Serbia, the Baltic States, Romania, Croatia and Hungary all make their own versions of hot winter wines with similar spices as do Brazil, Chile and Canada.
 In Quebec maple syrup is added to hot red wine to make a drink called Caribou.
-Mmmm that sounds good!
+Mmmm, that sounds good!

 photo credit: gajman via photopin cc